-The Company's written premium is at €35.3m for 2018 compared to €31.9m for 2017.
+The Company's written premium is €37.8m for 2019 compared to €35.3m for 2018.
 Almost all lines of business increased comparing to last year, especially motor and medical business.
-The net claims incurred (including IBNR and claims handling reserves) amounted to €16.0m during the year comparing to €14.8m in 2017.
-The net claims ratio, the net commission ratio and the net administration expenses ratio have decreased comparing to 2017.
-As a result, the underwriting profit for the year amounted to €1.3m comparing to a loss of €0.2m for 2017.
+The net claims incurred (including IBNR and claims handling reserves) amounted to €17.0m during the year comparing to €16.0m during 2018.
+The net claims ratio, the net commission ratio and the net administration expenses ratio have decreased comparing to 2018.
+As a result, the underwriting profit for the year amounted to €1.7m comparing to €1.3m for 2018.

-The medical business showed underwriting losses mainly because of higher claims, for which the management of the Company has taken corrective actions.
+The motor business showed underwriting losses mainly because of higher claims comparing to last year.
 The remaining lines of business showed underwriting profits.